singh162/qp-assessment/Readme.md

 ## Run the application:

-if you are in Antier folder
+if you are in questionPro folder
 1. cd dist
 if you are in src folder
 1. cd ..